-Nothing beats sitting and playing at your acoustic or electronic drum set, however a simple practice pad should still be a crucial part of your setup.
+Nothing beats sitting and playing at your acoustic or electronic drum kit, however the humble practice pad should still be a crucial part of your setup.
 While playing a full drum kit is your vehicle to playing the grooves and fills that you’ve learned, a practice pad is far more than something to turn to when you need to keep the neighbours happy.
 In our bid to help your neighbourly relations, we’ve compiled this guide to the best drum practice pads for you.

-By using a pad, you have the opportunity to develop the more mechanical side of playing the drums – developing control, speed, hand technique and muscle memory for sticking patterns in an arguably more focussed way.
-Plus, putting in time on a pad allows you to focus on the nuances of these areas for extended periods without the ear fatigue that even a softly-played snare drum could induce.
+By using a pad, you have the opportunity to develop the more mechanical side of playing the drums - developing control, speed, hand technique and muscle memory for sticking patterns in an arguably more focussed way - you don't have the kid in a candy store distraction of a full kit.
+Plus, putting in time on a pad allows you to focus on the nuances of these areas for extended periods without the ear fatigue that even a softly-played acoustic snare drum could induce.

 Our selection covers a range of playing surfaces, pad sizes and budgets.
 If you’ve used a pad before then the familiar design, feel and sound from practice pads such as the Evans ReelFeel and Vic Firth Hard hitter are most likely what you have in mind.